Meet Me at the NOTEL Room: Melbourne’s Quirkiest Hotel

-The bathroom is decently-sized for a trailer and outfitted in pink.
-The shower was hot and very pleasing and I was happy to see that NOTEL used the same brand of recycled toilet paper as I do!
+The shower is hot and very pleasing and I am happy to see that NOTEL uses the same brand of recycled toilet paper as I do!

 The sixth with Benefits trailer has a private deck, which looks out onto Flinders Lane.

 I imagine it would be quite fun to grab a girlfriend and spend a giggly night there together – or hell, go on your own.
 You’re in for a nice night, regardless.

 A Night in of Fun and Frivolity

 So, what is there to do once you’re ensconced in your airstream trailer?

 Having booked the trailer with benefits, we had access to the super sweet hot tub (which flashed difference colours once you pressed a few buttons, NOT THAT I GOT A PICTURE OF THIS).

 In all trailers you’re provided with a super sweet bar full of goodies, mostly of all the alcoholic variety, although there are a few soft drinks on offer too.